Unsuitable Homes

 - Lincolnshire Housing Standards Group (overcrowding)

-The housing Infrastructure Subgroup oversees newbuild housing provision, and infrastructure needed for growth.
+The housing Infrastructure Group oversees newbuild housing provision, and infrastructure needed for growth.

-District councils (DCs) are Lincolnshire’s local housing authorities with statutory duties and discretionary roles relating to housing advice, allocation policies, planning, and new housing provision in their area.
-To understand the current housing situation, DCs refer to:
+District councils are the local housing and planning authorities with statutory duties and discretionary roles relating to housing advice, allocation policies, and new housing provision in their area.
+To understand the current housing situation:

-- Local Strategic Housing Market Assessments: Assesses and analyses local housing need based on projections of the households and the national population.
+- Local Housing Needs Assessments (formerly Strategic Housing Market Assessments): Assess and analyse local housing need based on projections of the households and the national population.

-- Housing stock condition surveys or modelling: Provides a profile of the current housing stock, and can include an assessment of overcrowding, demand for adaptations, and other factors such as broadband speed.
+- Housing stock condition survey or modelling: Provides a profile of the current housing stock, and can include an assessment of overcrowding, demand for adaptations, and other factors such as broadband speed.

-DCs administer the Disabled Facilities Grant (DFG) that supports homeowners or private sector tenants to repair, improve or adapt their home with, for example, stair lifts, level access showers, door widening and ramps.
+District councils administer the Disabled Facilities Grant (DFG) that supports homeowners or private sector tenants to adapt their home with, for example, stair lifts, level access showers, door widening and ramps.
 DFGs are means-tested and require a Social Care occupational therapy assessment to confirm the adaptation is necessary and appropriate.
-DFGs are funded from allocations of the Better Care Fund.
+DFGs and discretionary housing assistance are funded from allocations of the Better Care Fund.

 The Wellbeing Service is available to Lincolnshire residents, aged 18 years and over.
-The service encourages independent living by delivering community-based support and facilitation within housing, health, and care settings.
-Housing Hospital Link Workers support discharge teams at Lincoln County Hospital and Pilgrim Hospital, to address housing issues at the earliest opportunity, preventing unnecessary delayed transfer of care (DToC).
-The service also supports access to equipment and adaptations to maximise independence.
+The service enables independent living by delivering community-based support and facilitation within housing, health, and care settings.
+The service also provides small aids and minor alterations, and where these are insufficient to meet needs, it supports access to equipment and adaptations to maximise independence.
+This and other service outcomes can address housing issues at the earliest opportunity, helping to prevent further interventions or unnecessary delayed transfer of care from hospitals and other health and care settings.

 Hoarding is an issue in Lincolnshire.
-A joint agency Hoarding Protocol has been adopted.
+A joint agency Hoarding Protocol has been adopted and a hoarding support pilot project is underway.

 5. Community & Stakeholder Views